Guy M. Burgess

 If we decide to fight, we should do so in a way that is most likely to succeed in attaining what we want--at the least cost.
 We call that "Constructive Confrontation."

-WHY: In an earlier post, we argued that people in conflict should "try collaboration first," since most conflicts that appear to be win-lose can actually become win-win situations.
+WHY: In an earlier post, we argued that people in conflict should "try collaboration first," since many conflicts that appear to be win-lose can actually become win-win situations.
 But that isn't always true.
 If it is impossible to find a mutually-acceptable solution, then one must first, decide if the conflict is worth pursuing, and if it is, one needs to decide HOW to pursue it.
 HOW is the topic of this post.

 HOW: Constructive confrontation involves several steps, that follow, essentially, the steps we are advocating in the Conflict Frontiers Seminar.
 At the most superficial level, the steps are: